Dev-Adnani/Club_Buttons/README.md

 # grouped_buttons
-All Credit Goes Its Orignal Owner - Akshath Jain
+- All Credit Goes Its Orignal Owner - Akshath Jain
-A collection of Flutter widgets for grouping checkboxes and radio buttons easily!
+- A collection of Flutter widgets for grouping checkboxes and radio buttons easily!

 ## Installation

 Add the following to your `pubspec.yaml` file:

 dependencies:
-grouped_buttons: ^0.0.1
+club_buttons: ^0.0.2

 ## Simple Usage